By using this site, you agree to our Privacy Policy and our Terms of Use.

 • QSF 360: Offers a same-day* online solution that includes document preparation, disbursement of payments, UCC and bankruptcy lien management, and tax filings, among others, providing a holistic approach to QSF administration.

-• Licensed QSF Administrator Selection: The best outcomes typically result from using a specialized fiduciary or individual to ensure proper service.
+• Licensed Administrator Selection: The best outcomes typically result from using a specialized fiduciary or individual to ensure proper service.

 Myth 4: Qualified Settlement Fund Administration Is Overwhelmingly Complex

-The myth surrounding the overwhelming complexity of Qualified Settlement Fund (QSF) administration can deter parties from considering this efficient settlement solution.
+The myth surrounding the overwhelming complexity of Qualified Settlement Fund administration can deter parties from considering this efficient settlement solution.
 However, understanding the structured roles and responsibilities can demystify the process:

 Role of the QSF Administrator